 Our BNurs/MNurs Adult Nursing course will help you become a skilled and highly sought-after graduate nurse specialising in caring for adult patients in a range of settings.

-You will split your time equally between learning theory on campus and applying your knowledge to practice alongside other health professionals on your placements , which include those at specialist trusts and the opportunity to work in alternative settings in the UK and overseas.
+You will split your time equally between learning theory on campus and applying your knowledge to practice alongside other health professionals in a range of healthcare settings.

-You will receive support from both our staff and your fellow students throughout your time at Manchester, as well as from experienced mentors while on placement.
+You will receive support from both our staff and your fellow students throughout your time at Manchester, as well as from experienced colleagues in practice.